Fy-nite/Contract/docs/CONTRACT_SPEC.typ

     This document covers:

     - the complete lexical structure and grammar.
-    - the type system, including arrays, function types, and inference.
+    - the type system, including arrays, tuples, function types, generics, and inference.
     - contracts, functions, statements, and expressions.
+    - sum types, enums, pattern matching, and error handling.
+    - inheritance, interfaces, and attributes.
     - delegates and closures.
     - the standard library surface.
     - documentation comments and the API documentation generator.